Puppy Training Home > Dog Health Problems > Puppy Worms

 As far as I know, all medications that can remove Heartworms require a prescription.

-There are no vaccines to keep your puppy worms-free.
+There are no vaccines to keep your puppy worm-free.
 That's why prevention is so important.
 It's also important you learn to recognize the symptoms of worms in puppies.

 Luckily, there are medications, like the ones I profiled above, that you can give to your puppy in the comfort of your own home.
 Of course, when you do visit your vet, he or she may still test your dog for worms and, if appropriate, prescribe another medication or treatment.

-For more information on puppy worms, please visit worms in dogs page.
+Visit worms in dogs for more information on puppy worms.
 And, if you suspect your puppy has worms, contact your veterinarian.